 Ocean passage to Lord Howe Island

 Be part of the crew on an ocean sailing passage to a stunning Pacific island destination.
-This is a superb training adventure and is ideal for sailors who want to experience the magic of blue-water cruising.
+This superb training adventure is ideal for sailors who want to experience the magic of blue-water cruising.

 full